edwardsmatt/hazelcast-cnfe-parallel-deployment-example/README.md

 ```

 #### Results
+The application will now return 500 - Internal Server Errors until the tomcat instance is restarted.

 The Internal Server Error results can be viewed in the gatling report and demonstrated in the docker-compose output logs.

 ```bash